Best Value Duty

 • The enactment of the Procurement Act 2023 brought forward a review of procurement processes and procedures.
 Changes have been made to contract standing orders for them to apply to the new Act and the current Public Contract Regulations 2025, but further amendments will need to be made as the new Act is embedded.

 • The Council has prepared a new Contract Management Framework which has been used in the Housing department as part of the ISO9001 quality management system.
-The framework should be rolled out as best practise across the organisation, which includes ensuring that staff undertake the contract management foundation training required.
+The framework should be rolled out as best practise across the organisation, which includes ensuring that staff undertakes the contract management foundation training required.

 • There have been various consultations that have given residents the opportunity to contribute to the discussions that aim to develop more citizen focused services.
 However, the Council must ensure that they are receiving feedback from a diverse group of residents in Runnymede that represent all communities in the Borough.
 Otherwise, the Council may miss valuable insight from minority groups or hard-to-reach communities when setting priorities, developing policy or directing resources to maximise benefit for residents.